-2.1 STI for SDGs Roadmap approach proposed in the UN Guidebook for STI for SDGs Roadmaps
+2.1.
+STI for SDGs Roadmap approach proposed in the UN Guidebook for STI for SDGs Roadmaps

-The description of each methodology follows the logic of the six stylised key steps proposed by the international community and described in the Guidebook for the Preparation of STI for SDGs Roadmaps.
+The description of each methodology follows the logic of the six stylized key steps proposed by the international community and described in the Guidebook for the Preparation of STI for SDGs Roadmaps.
 The authors deconstructed the STI roadmapping process into a series of 15 steps and actions.
-The complexity of steps and the terminology used in this background paper is the result of the expert discussions between the authors of this background paper and the representatives of international organisations and knowledge institutions.
+The complexity of steps and the terminology used in this Background paper is the result of the expert discussions among the authors of this Background paper and the representatives of international organisations and knowledge institutions.
 The steps proposed are not in chronological order, and they should rather be seen as activities and actions that constitute a toolbox that can be adapted to meet each country and territory's needs.

 The objective is to inform the readers about the options and support that exist in terms of STI roadmap development.
-For example, one country needs to identify bottlenecks or inefficiencies in their research and innovation system while another needs to develop a comprehensive, system-focused strategy, and yet another country is looking for specific advice on financial instruments or a policy mix.
-Each country can identify different needs and problems, and in order to make an informed decision and choose the institution that can help them address those problems, they need comprehensive information on methodologies and advice/support services available for STI roadmapping.
-In other words, if a country or subnational authority, during the development of their STI for SDGs Roadmaps, needs advice on specific key steps, e.g. how to assess the current situation including data analysis and evidence gathering or the development of visions and goals, they can use the information provided in this background paper to identify the best methodology available and the international organisation that could help them address the issues.
+For example, one country needs to identify bottlenecks or inefficiencies in their research and innovation system while other needs to develop a comprehensive, system-focused strategy, and yet another country is looking for a specific advice on financial instruments or policy mix.
+Each country can identify different needs and problems, and in order to make an informed decision and choose the institution that can help them address those problems, they need comprehensive information on methodologies and advice/ support services available for STI roadmapping.
+In other words, if a country or subnational authority, during the development of their STI for SDGs roadmap needs an advice on specific key steps, e.g. how to assess current situation including data analysis and evidence gathering, or development of vision and goals, they can use information provided in this Background paper to identify the best available methodology and the international organisation that could help them address the issues.

-This background paper covers the steps below.
+This Background paper covers the following steps: